 Hence, the formulated null hypothesis (H01) namely “There exists no significant difference in mean achievement score of pretest and posttest level of class VI learners in Mathematics” is rejected.

 (Fig.1 Shows The mean difference of the achievement score of pre-test and post-test scores of class-VI students.)

-Table 2: Perception of the learner towards active participation and interest in Mathematics
+Table 2.
+Perception of the learner towards active participation and interest in Mathematics